Main Content

 2. Declare the layer properties — Specify the properties of the layer, including learnable parameters and state parameters.

-3. Create a constructor function (optional) — Specify how to construct the layer and initialize its properties.
+3. Create the constructor function (optional) — Specify how to construct the layer and initialize its properties.
 If you do not specify a constructor function, then at creation, the software initializes the Name, Description, and Type properties with [] and sets the number of layer inputs and outputs to 1.

 4. Create initialize function (optional) — Specify how to initialize the learnable and state parameters when the software initializes the network.
 If you do not specify an initialize function, then the software does not initialize parameters when it initializes the network.